LOVB Pro: 2025 Inaugural season

-Team venues and schedules for the 2025 season were announced on July 18, 2024.
-The 2025 season featured four matches per week, a single head-to-head match and a homestand-style "Weekend with LOVB" where one team will host two others for three total matches.
+Team venues and schedules for LOVB Pro's inaugural 2025 season were announced on July 18, 2024, with each team playing 16 matches.
+The season featured four matches per week, a single head-to-head match and a homestand-style "Weekend with LOVB" where one team would host two others for three total matches.
 An in-season tournament, the LOVB Classic, would be held alongside the Triple Crown NIT youth invitational in February in Kansas City, Missouri.
-The LOVB Finals would be held in April, with LOVB Austin claiming the crown.
+The LOVB Finals, a single-elimination tournament involving all 6 teams, would be held in April in Louisville, Kentucky, with LOVB Austin claiming the crown.